falsandtru/clientchannel/README.md

 interface EditorSettings extends StoreChannel.Value {
 }
 class EditorSettings {
-  // Getter and setter names will be excluded from schema. get key() {
+  // Getter and setter names are excluded from schema. get key() {
     return this[StoreChannel.Value.key];
   }
-  // Properties having an invalid value will be excluded from schema. event() {
+  // Properties having an invalid value are excluded from schema. event() {
     return this[StoreChannel.Value.event];
   }
-  // Properties having an invalid name will be excluded from schema. protected prop_ = '';
+  // Properties having an invalid name are excluded from schema. protected prop_ = '';
   protected $prop = '';
   revision = 0;